jenineharris/foundation-biostat-2021/README.md

 * Post CHECKPOINT 2 to discussion board, include a very brief description of the project and attach or link your R Markdown, data, and codebook files (due before class starts this week).
 If you feel uncomfortable posting your work under your name, send the brief description and files to Dr. Harris by 10am CST the day it is due and she will post it for you confidentially.
 If you choose to do this, please note that Dr. Harris will not review the files before posting, so if you have left your name in the files it will still be there.
 * Complete Chapter 6 exercises
-* Read Harris Chapter 7
+* Read Harris Chapter 7 through section 7.9
 * Watch Chapter 7 videos (as needed)
     + Exploratory data analysis for ANOVA https://youtu.be/0RBLJcbuTCg
     + Conducting ANOVA https://youtu.be/l1HzOJ6hBEU